spanozzo/Marvin-SoS/README.md

-# PoC-Marvin
+# Marvin

-Proof of concept of the Marvin project developed by the Sons of Swe team for Red Babel.
+Marvin project developed by the Sons of SWE team for Red Babel.
+It's a PoC for a university website based on Ethereum blockchain (Rinkeby test network) and IPFS for multimedia and other data.

 ## Getting Started